HTTPArchive/almanac.httparchive.org/src/content/en/2020/http2.md

 ## Conclusion

 This year HTTP/2 has become the dominant protocol serving 64% of all requests, having grown by 10% during the year.
 Home pages have seen a 13% increase in HTTP/2 adoption, leading to an even split of pages served over HTTP/1 and HTTP/2.
 Using a CDN to serve your home page pushes HTTP/2 adoption up to 80% compared with 30% for non CDN usage.
 There remain some older servers: apache and IIS, that are proving resistant to upgrading to HTTP/2 and TLS.
-A big success has been the decrease in web site connection usage due to HTTP/2 connection multiplexing.
+A big success has been the decrease in website connection usage due to HTTP/2 connection multiplexing.
 The median number of connections in 2016 was 23 compared to 13 in 2020.

 HTTP/2 prioritisation and server push have turned out to be way more complex to deploy at large.
 Under certain implementations they show clear performance benefits.
 There is, however, a significant barrier to deploying and tuning existing servers to use these features effectively.
 There are still a large proportion of CDNs who do not support prioritization effectively.
 There have also been issues with consistent browser support.